The Market Price of Risk for Delivery Periods: Pricing Swaps and Options in Electricity Markets: Further Arbitrage Considerations

 \section{Further Arbitrage Considerations}

 So far, we have considered a market with one swap contract.
 Nevertheless, in electricity markets, typically more than one swap is traded at the same time.
-For example, at the EEX, the next 9 months, 11 quarters and 6 years are available.
-In Chapter \ref{sec:averaging_multi}, we address the issue of arbitrage in a market consisting of $N$ monthly delivering swaps and then discuss a market with overlapping delivery periods in Chapter \ref{sec:averaging_overlapping}.
+For example, at the EEX, the next 9 months, 11 quarters, and 6 years are available.
+In Section \ref{sec:averaging_multi}, we address the issue of arbitrage in a market consisting of $N$ monthly delivering swaps and then discuss a market with overlapping delivery periods in Section \ref{sec:averaging_overlapping}.